Nasire Best

 white house north lawn security secret service may 2026

-NBC News White House correspondent Julie Tsirkin posted on X (formerly Twitter) that approximately 20-30 gunshots were heard outside the White House grounds.
+Journalists gathered on the North Lawn reported hearing a rapid series of gunshots.
+NBC News White House correspondent Julie Tsirkin posted on X that approximately 20 to 30 gunshots were heard.

-“Secret Service told those of us gathered on the North Lawn to run inside the press briefing room,” she posted.
+“Secret Service told those of us gathered on the North Lawn to run inside the press briefing room,” she wrote.

-ABC News Senior White House Correspondent Selina Wang was actively filming a social video on the North Lawn when the gunfire erupted.
+ABC News Senior White House Correspondent Selina Wang was filming on the North Lawn when the shooting began.

 Leave a Comment